 - Call the Department of Public Safety at 314-977-3000

-- Consult with the University Counseling Center 24/7 behavioral health nurse triage line by calling 314-977-8255 and press option #9
+- Consult with the University Counseling Center 24/7 behavioral health nurse triage line by calling 314-977-8255 and press option #9.
+Information about this service is explained below.

 Additional After-Hours Resources